Shmuel90/BAD-USB/README.md

 The issue with HID is that it is an innately trusted device for operating systems.
 While there is no issue with innately trusting a keyboard, there is a problem with trusting a device that can masquerade as a keyboard.
 In 2014 the power of devices known generically as BadUSBs was demonstrated at Defcon.
 These devices can pretend to be a keyboard and automatically input malicious commands upon plug in.
 The user is powerless to stop the USB after they plug the device into their machine since the takeover occurs in an incredibly short amount of time.
 This project seeks to create a small amount of required human interaction in the device handshake to mitigate the threat from a BadUSB.

 ## Project Goals
-1. Develop a prototype **$PROJECT NAME** in Python
-2. Research effectivness in Python \
-2a.
-If Found effective in Python continue development to a final product
-3. If found ineffective research methods to develop prototype in C \
-3a.
-Develop prototype in C \
-3b.
-Research effectivness in C \
-3c.
-If found effective in C continue development to a final product
+1. Determine optimal programming language
+2. Build prototype of BUCS
+3. Test prototype of BUCS
+4. If an effective countermeasure is created, package for delivery via package handlers like apt, rpm, windows installer, OSX.
-4. If found ineffective research what other options there are to develop a product for Windows
+5. If found ineffective research what other options there are to develop a product for Windows

+These goals are the overall goals of the project.
+The specifics of how they will be accomplished are to be discussed later in this plan, but our project can be expressed in these four main goals.

 ## Merit
 This project can potentially save companies from headaches in the future.
 There is no current ethical issue with developing an application to assist in the protection of a computer, and while there are currently mitigations in place to protect against BadUSB attacks, this will introduce a full protection against it.